mikechambers/dcli/src/dcliah/README.md

 Command line tool for viewing Destiny 2 Crucible activity history and stats.

 The application will display individual game results and stats, aggregate game results and stats, as well as individual weapon stats.
 You can specify specific crucible game modes, as well as time periods to create custom reports.
+Private and non-private stats are seperated from each other.

 dcliah pulls its data from the local Destiny 2 activity database store.
 By default, dcliah will create and update this file with the latest activity data, but it can also be seperately managed using [dclias](https://github.com/mikechambers/dcli/tree/main/src/dclias).